-\textbf{Locality Dataset Construction.} Similar to the construction of the generality dataset, for each editing instance $(a_e, x_e, y_e)$ in $\mathcal{D}_{edit}$, we construct an out-of-scope dataset $\mathcal{L}(a_e, x_e, y_e) = \{(a_\ell, x_\ell, y_\ell)\}$.
-When $a_\ell \neq \text{None}$, we consider four types of knowledge locality associated with auditory modalities, which we refer to as Audio Locality in this paper, as illustrated in Figure~\ref{fig:sake-overview}.
-First, editing one attribute should not affect others.
-We sample a question-answer pair from the SAKURA benchmark that requires the LALM to recognize attributes \textbf{different from} those in the editing instance as $(a_\ell, x_\ell, y_\ell)$.
-Second, even within the same attribute, labels that are not involved in the edit (i.e., neither $y_o$ nor $y_e$) should not be perturbed.
-Accordingly, we sample a question-answer pair from SAKURA requiring recognition of \textbf{the same} attribute as the editing instance, but with ground truth differing from both $y_o$ and $y_e$.
-Note that for the gender attribute, which only has two labels, it is infeasible to construct such cases; therefore, this type of locality data is not included for gender.
-Third, when editing from $y_o$ to $y_e$, the model’s original knowledge of $y_e$ should be preserved, which we test with a question-answer pair from SAKURA that requiring recognizing \textbf{the same} attribute as the editing instance, with ground truth $y_e$.
-Finally, editing should not interfere with general auditory processing.
-We source question-answer pairs from Dynamic-SUPERB Phase-2~\citep{huang2025dynamicsuperb}, a benchmark covering diverse auditory processing tasks.
-We exclude tasks involving the four attributes considered in our work to ensure irrelevance to the edited knowledge.
+When $a_\ell \neq \text{None}$, we consider four types of auditory knowledge locality (Audio Locality): (1) \textbf{Type 1}: Editing one attribute should not affect others.
+We sample SAKURA question–answer (QA) pairs requiring recognition of attributes different from the edited one; (2) \textbf{Type 2}: Within the same attribute, knowledge regarding labels not involved in the edit (neither $y_o$ nor $y_e$) should remain unchanged.
+We sample QA pairs targeting the same attribute with ground truth different from both $y_o$ and $y_e$, except for gender due to its binary labels; (3) \textbf{Type 3}: When editing from $y_o$ to $y_e$, the model’s original knowledge of $y_e$ should be preserved.
+We evaluate this using QA pairs with the same attribute and ground truth $y_e$; (4) \textbf{Type 4}: Editing should not disrupt general auditory capability.
+We draw pairs from Dynamic-SUPERB Phase-2~\citep{huang2025dynamicsuperb}, excluding tasks involving the edited attributes to ensure irrelevance to the edited knowledge.

-Conversely, to assess the preservation of purely text-based knowledge when $a_e = \text{None}$ (text locality), we use question–answer data from MMLU~\citep{mmlu}.